-PS4 Controller Keeps Disconnecting From PC (SOLVED)
+PS4 Controller Keeps Disconnecting From PC

-PS4 Controller Keeps Disconnecting From PC (SOLVED)
+PS4 Controller Keeps Disconnecting From PC

-When your DS4 controller unexpectedly disconnects from the PC while you are playing your favorite game on Steam, it can be inconvenient.
+When your PS4 controller unexpectedly keeps disconnects from the PC while you are playing your favorite game on Steam, it can be inconvenient.
 Both Bluetooth and USB controllers have the same problem; some users complain that the controller disconnects immediately after connecting, while others claim that the device disconnects at random.

 Your controller’s recurrent disconnections from your computer could be caused by a number of factors.
 It might be caused by out-of-date Bluetooth drivers, signal interference, a broken USB port, difficulties supporting the controller, problems with the operating system, etc. By the time you complete reading this post, you will have discovered a solution to the problem and be able to play your favorite games without any interruption, regardless of the version of Windows you use or the type of controller you use.